 please note that each performance lasts approximately 30 minutes

 Sam Contis (b.
 1982) received her MFA from Yale University in 2008 and BFA from New York University in 2004.
 Her work has been exhibited widely, including at the Barbican Art Gallery, London; the Gropius-Bau, Berlin; the Carnegie Museum of Art, Pittsburgh; and the Museum of Modern Art, New York.
 She is the recipient of a 2022 Guggenheim Fellowship, a Nancy Graves Grant for Visual Artists, and an Aaron Siskind Fellowship.
 Contis’s work is represented in collections including the Carnegie Museum of Art, Pittsburgh; Carré d’Art, Nîmes; Centre Pompidou, Paris; KADIST, Paris and San Francisco; the Los Angeles County Museum of Art; the Museum of Modern Art, New York; and the Whitney Museum of American Art, New York.
 She is the author of Deep Springs (Mack, 2017) and Day Sleeper (Mack, 2020).
 A new monograph, Overpass, will be published by Aperture this fall.
-In July–December 2022, a solo exhibition of her work will be on view at the Carré d’Art, Nîmes.
+In July–November 2022, a solo exhibition of her work will be on view at the Carré d’Art, Nîmes.

 Inbal Hever is a Mezzo Soprano, whose repertoire ranges from Baroque to Contemporary Classical music.
 Following her studies at the Buchman-Mehta Academy of Music at Tel Aviv University, Hever earned her B.Mus and M.Mus from the Royal Conservatory in The Hague.
 Hever has performed as a soloist in Israel, Europe and the US.
 She recorded Chaya Czernowin’s Adiantum Capillus-Veneris for Deutschlandfunk (WERGO, 2017).